huskcasaca/effortless/README.md

 - **Circle**: Place a circle shape in any of the three axes.
 - **Cylinder**: Place a cylindrical shape in any of the three axes.
 - **Sphere**: Place a sphere made of blocks.
+- **Pyramid**: Place a pyramid made of blocks.
+- **Cone**: Place a cone made of blocks.

 ### Build Transformers
+- Build transformers are part of the build pattern and are used to modify the build structure.
+You can use a mirror to create a mirrored copy of a wall shape.
+You can also use an item randomizer to create a wall of random blocks.
+You can also combine different build transformers to create complex shapes.
+There are currently 4 types of transformers.

 - **Mirror**: Mirrors blocks and entities for even and uneven builds.
 - **Array**: Copies blocks and entities in a specific direction for a specified number of times.
-- **Radial Mirror**: Places blocks and entities in a circular pattern around a central point.
+- **Radial**: Places blocks and entities in a circular pattern around a central point.
 The circle can be divided into sections, and each section will contain a copy of the block placements.
+- **Item Randomize**: Randomizes the placement of blocks and entities.

+### Build Patterns
+- Build patterns are containers of build transformers.
+You can combine different build patterns to create complex shapes.
+There are currently 9 presets of build patterns.

 ### Replace Modes